-Other Academic Policies Honors Academic honors At the end of each fall, winter, and summer semester, undergraduates who have earned a semester grade point average (GPA) of 3.00 or higher in at least 12 credit hours of graded A through D university work and who have received no F grades will be recognized for academic achievement.
+At the end of each fall, winter, and summer semester, undergraduates who have earned a semester grade-point average (GPA) of 3.00 or higher in at least 12 credit hours of graded A through D university work and who have received no (F) grades will be recognized for academic achievement.
 These credits must be earned within the time constraints of the normal semester.
 Semester Honors is awarded to undergraduates with term GPAs of 3.00 to 3.49.
 Undergraduates with term GPAs of 3.50-3.89 will be placed on the Dean's List, and those with term GPAs of 3.90 to 4.00 will be placed on the President's List.
 These honors will be recorded on students' academic transcripts.
-Students who receive an I (incomplete) and/or P (progress) grade in a semester are not eligible for honors.
-Students who are ineligible for honors because they receive I (incomplete) and/or P (progress) grades will be retroactively awarded honors if they meet the credit and GPA requirements once their I (incomplete) and/or P (progress) grades have been resolved.
+Students who receive an (I) or Incomplete) and/or (P) or Progress grade in a semester are not eligible for honors.
+Students who are ineligible for honors because they receive (I) and/or (P) grades will be retroactively awarded honors if they meet the credit and GPA requirements once their (I) and/or (P) grades have been resolved.